ahmed-musallam/aem-selecto/README.md

 > selecto shows you the `sling:resourceSuperType` to use, in our example it is: `/content/selecto/countries/options`

+> You can change the path from the default `/content/selecto` in the OSGI config: http://localhost:4502/system/console/configMgr/com.ahmedmusallam.selecto.servlets.DataSourceServlet

 Now in your component's dialog, the xml for the select changes to:

 ```xml